zama-ai/fhevm-react-template/README.md

 By following these steps, you can ensure that MetaMask syncs correctly with your Hardhat node and avoid potential issues related to nonces and cached view function results.

+## Project Structure Overview

+### Key Files/Folders

+* **`<root>/packages/site/fhevm`**: This folder contains the essential hooks needed to interact with FHEVM-enabled smart contracts.
+It is meant to be easily copied and integrated into any FHEVM + React project.

+* **`<root>/packages/site/hooks/useFHECounter.tsx`**: A simple React custom hook that demonstrates how to use the `useFhevm` hook in a basic use case, serving as an example of integration.

+### Secondary Files/Folders

+* **`<root>/packages/site/hooks/metamask`**: This folder includes hooks designed to manage the MetaMask Wallet provider.
+These hooks can be easily adapted or replaced to support other wallet providers, following the EIP-6963 standard,
+* Additionally, the project is designed to be flexible, allowing developers to easily replace `ethers.js` with a more React-friendly library of their choice, such as `Wagmi`.

 ## Documentation

 - [Hardhat + MetaMask](https://docs.metamask.io/wallet/how-to/run-devnet/): Set up your local devnet step by step using Hardhat and MetaMask.